What Programming Skills Do You Need for DevOps

 When transitioning to DevOps, those from an "ops" background often struggle with the new skills.
 Thus, former developers usually have an easier time.
 That doesn't mean it's impossible for a sysadmin, it just takes a little more preparation.

-If you’re in IT, picking up new skills shouldn’t be anything new.
-Plenty of “ops” pros have made the transition to DevOps, so you shouldn’t let fear of coding scare you.
+If you're in IT, picking up new skills shouldn't be anything new.
+Plenty of "ops" pros have made the transition to DevOps, so you shouldn't let fear of coding scare you.
 While it is no easy feat to learn DevOps, we have plenty of courses to get you there.

 Here, we'll explore some of the popular programming languages related to DevOps and provide tips to help you get started.
 Because scripting is so common in DevOps, we've split the post up into scripting languages and other DevOps programming languages.
 If you can only pick up one language now, start with a scripting language and build from there (cough *Python* cough).